FREE Standard Shipping on all orders, December 7th-18th! T's & Cs Apply

 The medicinal value of many of the herbs we work with (like ashwagandha, reishi and lion’s mane) have been extensively studied.
 For example, contemporary literature suggests that it is the withanolides present in ashwagandha that are responsible for the multitude of its beneficial actions within the body.
 Similarly, the polysaccharides in reishi and other medicinal mushrooms are very well researched for their multiple health benefits.

-Ayurvedic medicine, like Taoist tonic herbalism, aims not to treat illness or disease but to utilise plant medicines to create an environment in the body where states of ill health are less likely to occur.
+Daoist (or Taoist) tonic herbalism aims not to treat illness or disease but to utilise plant medicines to create an environment in the body where states of ill health are less likely to occur.
 Once you start synthetically isolating certain compounds in a herb, you begin to alter the natural constituent ratio; you alter the medicine.
 This interferes with the innate wisdom of the herb and its ability to unfurl healing within the organs and meridian systems of the body.
 Reducing the herbs capacity to work with you long term.

 We hope this demonstrates our position here at SuperFeast.
-If you have any queries at all, please reach to to us at firstname.lastname@example.org or 1300 769 500.
+If you have any queries at all, please reach to to us at email@example.com or 1300 769 500 for a chat.